Technigo/project-happy-thoughts/README.md

 ## The requirements for the project:

--Working with useState and useEffect
+- Working with useState and useEffect
--Working with APIs in React
+- Working with APIs in React
--Implementing a given design
+- Implementing a given design
--Putting API responses into React state
+- Putting API responses into React state

 ## Technologies used:

--CSS3
+- CSS3
--HTML5
+- HTML5
--React
+- React
--React Hooks
+- React Hooks
--JSX
+- JSX